Canon 7D vs Panasonic LX15

 Studio photographers will appreciate that the Canon 7D (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 7D or the Panasonic LX15 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D: